hpy/ExileLifeMod/README.md

 - Guards earn money through bribery, and jobs.
 If enough guards online, they can sign up to job board at gang base and do an ore run from mine to kavala docks.
 Gangs will be informed of this happening (higher ranks hear first), and they can and are encouraged to attack this convoy.
 The ore can be stolen from the vehicles using Exile Action System by both guards and prisoners.

 - There are lots of jobs for prisoners to choose from.
 These can be accessed via the job board.
 New jobs can be added via configs and custom files.

+- Gangs can be joined from inside Athira by visiting gang house

+- Virtual Garage in Athira

 Lots more features implemented (too many to list here).
 See Trello board for what is implemented, and look at the code to see how they work.